1976–77 Real Madrid CF season: Summary

 Shockingly, in European Cup the squad was defeated by Belgian squad Club Brugge after a 0–0 draw in Valencia, the team lost 0–2 in Brugge being the last away trip of Santiago Bernabéu with the squad.

 The club was early eliminated in 1976–77 Copa del Rey Third Round by underdogs Hércules CF.

+The overall poor performance in La Liga and Copa del Rey meant that Real Madrid would not compete in any European competition for first time in the history.